 The studies of the same level mean the levels 6 and 7 of the National Qualification Framework, NQF.

 Recognition of Prior Learning

 As a student you are entitled to apply for recognition of your prior learning.
 You must recognise and show your prior learning compared to the aims and contents of the course according to the procedure agreed in the University of Applied Sciences.
 More information on the principles of Recognition of Prior Learning in Finnish universities is available in the report of RPL.

-The exact details of credit transfer are to be found in appendix 2 of the Degree Regulations of Kemi-Tornio UAS.
+The exact details of credit transfer are to be found in Guide for transferring studies and learning.

 In Kemi-Tornio University of Applied Sciences every graduate will be issued by the Diploma Supplement (DS) automatically and free of charge.
 The DS accompanies a higher education diploma, providing a standardised description of the nature, level, context, content and status of the studies completed by its holder.
 The Diploma Supplement is a response to these challenges, aiding mobility and access to lifelong learning opportunities.
 It promotes transparency in higher education and fair and informed judgements about qualifications.
 It also accommodates rapid changes in qualifications.